pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Boundary_Conditions.md

 Now only the seawater salinity has to be assigned.
 In addition, the period and amplitude can be adapted to the modes of the tide.
-For this example, the tidal range is disabled (Amplitude = 0).
+For this example, the tidal range is disabled (amplitude = 0).
 This can be added later by changing the parameters in the *tidal_cycle* function.
 This can be adjusted later.